manhal-mhd/netops1/beginner-linux-freebsd-practice-guide_Version3.md

 ---

 1) Quick setup & safety notes
-- Use a VM, container, or disposable cloud instance for practice.
-For FreeBSD tasks use a FreeBSD VM or cloud image.
+- Use your provided lab environment or you can use your own VM
 - Work as a normal user; use sudo only when required.
 - Read commands before Enter.
 Avoid destructive samples.
 - If on macOS, many commands are similar but package management differs.